Wall-crossing from Lagrangian Cobordisms: Cobordisms and mutations

 We first give a description of Lagrangian surgery in Lefschetz fibrations.
 Consider the paths

 in the base of the Lefschetz fibration with ends on the critical value of the fibration.
 We take lifts of these paths to give Lagrangian thimbles $L_\uparrow, L_\downarrow\subset \CC^2$.
-These Lagrangians have the topology of $D^2$ and we will parameterize them with coordinates as:
+These Lagrangians have the topology of $D^2$ and can be parameterized in coordinates by:

 We now recall the construction of Lagrangian surgery and the associated suspension cobordism from \cite{biran2013lagrangian}.
-We pick a \emph{surgery profile curve}, which is a map $(a(t)+ib(t)): [-R, R] \to \CC$, as drawn in \cref{fig:surgeryprofilecurve}.
-We will use a parameterization of the curve so that the neck region of the curve is drawn in the interval $[-c, c]$.
+We pick a \emph{surgery profile curve}, which is a map $(a(t)+\jmath b(t)): [-R, R] \to \CC$.
+The functions $a(t)$ and $b(t)$ are non-strictly increasing, we require that $(a(t)+\jmath b(t))=t$ for $t<c$ and $(a(t)+\jmath b(t))=\jmath t$ for $t>c$.
 This neck provides a local model for the Lagrangian surgery.
-To insert this neck at the transverse intersection point of two Lagrangian submanifolds, we take a complex chart around the intersection point which identifies these Lagrangian submanifolds with the totally real and imaginary subspaces of $\CC^n$ and interpolate between these two subspaces using the surgery profile curve.
+To insert this neck at the transverse intersection point of two Lagrangian submanifolds, we take a Darboux chart around the intersection point which identifies these Lagrangian submanifolds with the totally real and imaginary subspaces of $\CC^n$ and interpolate between these two subspaces using the surgery profile curve.
 For the example we are concerned with, the surgery $L_\uparrow\# L_\downarrow$ is explicitly described in coordinates by

 With this construction, we take special care to the order of the summands in the connect sum.
 Our convention is that the end of the neck which corresponds to $t\in [-R, -c]$ corresponds to the first summand of the Lagrangian connect sum.
-The \emph{neck width} is the area bounded by the curve $a(t)+ib(t)$ and the axes.
-The neck width measures the amount of flux swept out as one takes an isotopy from $L_\uparrow\#L_\downarrow$ to $L_\uparrow\cup L_\downarrow$.
+The \emph{neck width} of a mutation measures the amount of flux swept out as one takes an isotopy from $L_\uparrow\#L_\downarrow$ to $L_\downarrow\# L_\uparrow$.
 The projection of this cobordism under $W$ is

 whose image under $W$ is a curve in the complex plane: